atluo04/TutorMatch/README.md

 - **Search Functionality**: Users can quickly search for relevant information based on subject interests, user profiles, and post content.
 This enhances the efficiency of accessing academic resources.

+- **Personal Profile**: This section allows others to view essential information about a person, including the courses they are currently enrolled in and tags indicating areas in which the person can offer support.

 ### Components
 Our app adopts a client-server architcture: